whitep4nth3r/thingoftheday/README.md

 ## Step 3: Create a new space inside your Contentful account

 - Grab the Space ID from Settings > General Settings
-- Generate an access token from Settings > API keys
+- Generate an access token for the Content Delivery API from Settings > API keys

 ___